junli95/junli95.github.io/README.md

 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)

-Journal of Systems Architecture (JSA)
+Elsevier Journal of Systems Architecture (JSA)

-Journal of Computer Science and Technology (JCST)
+Springer Journal of Computer Science and Technology (JCST)

 The 7th International Conference on Computer Science and Application Engineering (CSAE '23)